 Evaluated risk of atmospheric dispersion for polystyrene plant.
-Helped the client design a flare header using existing equipment and High-Integrity Pressure-Protections Systems while providing a cost estimate to augment the existing equipment.
+Mr. Lea helped the client design a flare header using existing equipment and High-Integrity Pressure-Protections Systems while providing a cost estimate to augment the existing equipment.

 Performed ERS, flare and emergency depressuring calculations for multiple trains of a LNG company.
 Helped identify any overpressure concerns including locating areas of high acoustically induced vibration and knock-out drum analysis.

 Analyzed dynamic relief requirements such as tube rupture, runaway reaction, and external fire cases where it was desired to calculated the wall temperature history.

 Experience in development of kinetic models from calorimetry data.